isabella232/livefyre.en/help/admin/getting-started/overview.md

 If you would like some moderators to only see certain Collections, these Collections may be set up as a separate Livefyre site.

-[!NOTE]
+> [!NOTE]

-There is no limit to the number of sites you may have under your custom network.
+> There is no limit to the number of sites you may have under your custom network.

-[!END]

 ## App Sequence Diagram